leonardocustodio/Ecosystem-Grants/applications/polkadart.md

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Bounty Program?** Polkadot Blockchain Academy

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- If there are any other teams who have already contributed (financially) to the project.

 Everything done in Polkadart so far was funding by Web3 Foundation.
 We have also applied to the Polkadot Open Source Grants with a different scope of what we have here.
 There is no overlap or double spending between the two applications.